maplibre/swiftui-dsl/README.md

 for interactive vector maps, to enable better integration with SwiftUI and generally enable easier use of MapLibre.

-**NOTE: This package has migrated from Stadia Maps to the MapLibre organization 🎉** If you previously installed this package, see the [`CHANGELOG`](CHANGELOG.md) for steps to ensure Xcode stays happy.
+**NOTE: This package has migrated from Stadia Maps to the MapLibre organization 🎉** If you previously installed this package, refer to [MIGRATING.md](MIGRATING.md).

 ![A screen recording demonstrating the declarative SwiftUI DSL reacting to changes live](demo.gif)